Mold Inspection & Mold Testing Services from Mexico to Malibu, the Pacific to Palm Springs

 Note the following three images.
 The first picture shows a remediation job that failed a clearance test for three reasons.

-Without a proper post-remediation verification survey, it would have only been a matter of time before this project had an entirely new mold problem and required yet another expensive mold remediation job.
-This photo is a classic example of why its never a good idea to let contractors provide their own clearance test.
-The only way to be sure your mold remediation is successful is to hire an independent, third party inspector for final clearance.
+Without a proper post-remediation verification survey, it would have only been a matter of time before this project faced an entirely new mold problem and required another costly mold remediation job.
+This photo clearly shows why it's never a good idea to let contractors perform their own clearance tests.
+The only way to ensure your mold remediation is successful is to hire an independent third-party inspector for final clearance.

 For more information on post remediation verification services or to schedule an inspection,